Geraldton is the capital of Western Australia's Mid West and gateway to the magnificent Abrolhos Islands.

 Western Australian Museum Overlooking the Indian Ocean, the Western Australian Museum — Geraldton celebrates the rich heritage of the land, sea and people of the Mid West region.
 Enjoy a guided tour through the stories from four major early shipwrecks located in the region, the Batavia, Gilt Dragon, Zuytdorp, and Zeewijk or learn more about the discovery of HMAS Sydney (II), the pride of the fleet.

 A good place to begin an exploration of Geraldton is along Marine Tce, one street back from the sleek new waterfront promenade.
 Here you’ll find pubs, restaurants, shops and cafes.

-Among new attractions will be a sky walk at Kalbarri National Park, due to be completed by 2019.
+Among new attractions will be a sky walk at Kalbarri National Park, was completed in 2019.
 The park is 150 km N of Geraldton.

 Shops and services are generally open Monday to Friday 9am to 5pm and until lunchtime on Saturday.
 In cities and larger towns, many shops stay open late on Thursday or Friday evening - usually until 9pm - and all day on Saturday.
 Shopping malls are often open on Sundays as well.